-At the request of Dr. Cairns CD was the subject of a wind tunnel study by Hahn and McCulloch who were aeronautical engineering students at the University of Michigan.
+At the request of Prof. Cairns, CD was the subject of a wind tunnel study by Hahn and McCulloch who were aeronautical engineering students at the University of Michigan.
 That study produced good results and, in fact, the definitive values of the drag coefficient for all relevant ball speeds.

 Even without having accurate values for CL these results were useful because one of the principal weapons in volleyball is the so-called float serve which is not spinning.

 A second group of students at the University of Michigan followed up with a study of a spinning volleyball.